 Abandoned structures will be towed without notice or guarantee of damage.
 Security deposit will not be returned.

-Winter can take a toll on an RV October is a good time to antifreeze your water lines , pumps , toilets, tanks and P-traps.
+Even though there is no winter storage at Shannon lake, here are helpful hints to avoid damage to your camper.
+October is a good time to antifreeze your water lines, pumps, toilets, tanks and P-traps.
 Store your food in tins.
 Cover roof with a new tarp and secure with bungee cords.

 Camp owners are not responsible for damage or theft to personal property and personal injury or death.
 Lot renters must carry and provide up to date proof of insurance for liability, personal injury and damage to camp property.
 We recommend you also carry your own personal property insurance.